andrewsheelan/docker-bootstrap-rails/README.md

-- Simple dev bootstrap rails with docker-compose.
+- Simple dev bootstrap rails with docker compose.
 You'll be up and running as quickly as 1..2...3!

 [Source Code](https://github.com/andrewsheelan/docker-bootstrap-rails)

 # Requirements
 - docker
-- docker-compose
+- docker compose
 - Mac (kidding.. tested on a mac, let me know if it doesnt work for you)

 # Get started